Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • : Unrest, problems

-• : Recognition in society, success
+• : Social recognition, success

-• : Competition, defending one's position, views
+• : Competition, defending your position, views

-• : Rapid changes, communication
+• : Rapid change, communication

-• : Self defense
+• : Self-defense

-• : Success that brings hardship
+• : Success that brings difficulties

 • : News, new interests